isc-projects/bind9/doc/arm/reference.rst

    subsequent reloads.

 ``preferred-glue``
-   If specified, the listed type (A or AAAA) will be emitted before other glue in the additional section of a query response.
+   If specified, the listed type (A or AAAA) is emitted before other glue in the additional section of a query response.
 The default is to prefer A records when responding to queries that arrived via IPv4 and AAAA when responding to queries that arrived via IPv6.